- 46.1–52.8 in

 California Condors can cover hundreds of miles in one flight as they soar for hours at a time, looking for carrion.
 These long-distance travelers pair off during the breeding season but are highly social at roosting, bathing, and feeding sites; individuals recognize one another.
 Generally, condors are not aggressive towards each other, though dominant birds will threaten opponents by standing erect, inflating air sacs in the head and neck, opening the bill and eventually lunging toward the opponent.
 Pairs are monogamous.
 They share nesting duties nearly equally, stay together throughout the year, and usually endure until one member dies.
 Courtship involves coordinated pair flights, mutual preening, and displays.
 Young are dependent on their parents for at least 6 months after fledging; consequently most condors do not nest in successive years.
 Condors bathe frequently; mates and chicks help groom each other’s feathers and skin.
 They clean up after feeding by rubbing the head and neck on a nearby rock or other surface.
 Condors sun themselves, which helps dry feathers prior to flight and helps the bird warm up.
 Condors roost together on horizontal limbs of tall trees, on ledges, or in cliff potholes.
 Sleeping condors sometimes lie prone on their perch with their heads tucked behind their shoulder blades.
 Given their size, condors are not normally hunted by other animals, except humans and occasionally Golden Eagles; however, nestlings and eggs are at risk of predation from Common Ravens, Golden Eagles, and black bears.
 Young condors play, especially as late-stage nestlings, mock-capturing all sorts of objects and vegetation, and leaping about in seeming exuberance.

-California Condors are critically endangered; they are on the 2014 State of the Birds Watch List, which lists species most in danger of extinction without significant conservation action.
+California Condors are critically endangered; the species is on the 2016 State of North America's Birds' Watch List, which includes bird species that are most at risk of extinction without significant conservation actions to reverse declines and reduce threats.
+It rates a 20 out of 20 on the Continental Concern Score, and is a Tri-National Concern Species, and a U.S.-Canada Stewardship species.
 All of the more than 400 condors now alive are descended from 27 birds that were brought into captivity in 1987, in a controversial but successful captive breeding program.
 As of 2013, there were more than 230 individuals in the wild in California, Arizona, and Baja California.
+According to Partners in Flight, about 95% live in the U.S., and 5% in Mexico.
 The number has been rising steadily each year, as captive-bred birds are released and wild pairs fledge young from their own nests.
 More than 160 additional condors live in captivity at breeding programs at The Peregrine Fund, Los Angeles Zoo, and San Diego Zoo.
 Condors have benefited greatly from the Endangered Species Act and from aggressive efforts to breed them in captivity and re-release them into the wild, but the survival of the species is still dependent on human intervention.
 The major threat is lead poisoning, caused by ammunition fragments in carcasses they eat.
 Historically, reasons for their decline also included accidental poisoning from lead and from strychnine-laced carcasses left out for coyote control programs.
 Hunting by humans also had a substantial effect on condor populations.
 Condor recovery has been slow because of their slow reproductive rate: they produce only 1 egg every 1–2 years and do not achieve sexual maturity until age 6-8 years.
 Wild birds are still supplied with clean (lead-free) carcasses, but they also feed on their own, sometimes on lead-contaminated carcasses that can result in their deaths.
 To alleviate the lead-poisoning problem, workers catch each condor twice per year to test their blood lead levels; birds that test high are treated to remove the lead through a technique called chelation.
 In 2010 the Peregrine Fund reported that 72 percent of condors tested in the Vermilion Cliffs, Arizona, showed lead in the blood, and 34 condors had to be treated.
 The only route to self-sustaining wild populations will be by solving the lead-poisoning problem.
 Promising first steps have been taken, including a 2008 ban on lead ammunition used for hunting in the condor’s California range, and an innovative voluntary program in Arizona.